caspervonb/caspervonb.github.bak/_posts/2015-02-28-make-for-the-web-generation.markdown

 ```

 ## Bundling Your Code
-Browserify, Webpack or just plain concatenation is also rather standard if you are going to distribute your code for the browser environment.
-In order to do this we'll need a rule that has a single target, takes all prerequisites and feeding them to the bundler.
+Browserify, Webpack or just plain concatenation is also a rather standard thing to do if you are going to distribute your code for the browser environment.
+In order to do this we will need a rule that has a single target, takes all the sources files as prerequisites, feeding them through the bundler as the recipe.

 ```make
 # Like before, we will store our bundler in a variable